Complete Guide to Aloe Vera Care in the USA: Uses, Growing,…

 What is the yellow liquid that comes out of a cut Aloe Vera leaf?

 The yellow liquid is called aloin (or latex) and is found in the vascular bundles just beneath the skin of the leaf.
 It is a bitter compound that acts as a natural laxative and can sometimes cause skin irritation.
 It's generally best to let this liquid drain off before using the clear gel, especially for internal applications or sensitive skin.
+For more insights on botanical remedies and plant care, check out our general guide on Natural Pest Control for Your Garden.

 Cultivating a healthy Aloe Vera, whether indoors or outdoors, hinges on understanding its intrinsic needs as a desert succulent and adapting care to your specific environment.
 This remarkably resilient plant rewards attentive, yet conservative, care with its striking appearance and valuable gel.